pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cron.md

 Pachyderm triggers pipelines when new changes appear in the input repository.
 However, if a pipeline consumes data from sources outside of Pachyderm, it cannot use the Pachyderm's triggering mechanism to process updates from those sources.
-For example, you might need to perform some of these tasks:
+A standard pipeline with a PFS input might not satisfy the requirements of the following tasks:

 - Scrape websites
 - Make API calls
 - Query a database
-- Retrieve a file from S3 or FTP
+- Retrieve a file from a location accessible through an S3 protocol or a File Transfer Protocol (FTP).

 You can schedule such pipelines to run periodically by using the Pachyderm's built-in `cron` PFS input type.